Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Ab initio results

 Since we have the uncertainty of the Hamiltonian parameters particularly for the interaction as we discussed above, we here monitor the effects of modifying the effective interactions for Bi2212 and Bi2201, which well represent the effect of variant apical oxygen position as shown in Appendix C of Ref.~\cite{moree2022}.
 Namely, Table~\ref{tab:ham} with preserved transfer parameters fixed at each {\it ab initio} value, together with interaction scaling represents most of the effect of the apical oxygen shift and we scale the Hamiltonian (\ref{eq:Ham}) such that

-where $\alpha=\xi=1$ represents the {\it ab initio} case given in Table~\ref{tab:ham}, $\alpha$ scales the onsite Coulomb interaction term $H_U$, and $\xi$ scales the remaining offsite interactions $V_i$.
+where $\alpha=\xi=1$ represents the {\it ab initio} case given in Table~\ref{tab:ham}, $\alpha$ scales the on-site Coulomb interaction term $H_U$, and $\xi$ scales the remaining off-site interactions $V_i$.
 Since the apical oxygen shift alters the interaction parameters in the way $\alpha\sim \xi$~\cite{moree2022}, we examine the dependence on $\alpha=\xi$ below.